Google and Facebook under pressure in Russia

 Russian authorities have had issues with major global tech firms for quite a while.
 Back in 2015, the adoption of the personal data legislation resulted in the exit of the recruitment website LinkedIn, which refused to comply with the legislation.

-Twitter, Facebook and Google have been able to continue operation, facing insignificant fines for failure to comply with the personal data law.
+Twitter, Facebook and Google have been able to continue operating, facing insignificant fines for failure to comply with the personal data law.
 More recently, however, Google has seen a more serious challenge.

 In early May, a Moscow arbitration court ruled that Google illegally blocked the YouTube channel of conservative, reactionary Russian TV network Tsargrad back in July 2020.

-Google plans to appeal the verdict, but the amount in damages the tech giant will have to pay if the ruling is upheld, looks exorbitant – 94 trillion rubles ($1.3 trillion).
-Still, as Google has no Russian office, chances that the company will even consider paying the fine are slim.
+Google plans to appeal against the verdict, but the amount in damages the tech giant will have to pay if the ruling is upheld looks exorbitant – RUB94 trillion ($1.3 trillion).
+Still, as Google has no Russian office, the chances that the company will even consider paying the fine are slim.

 What the ruling could achieve is to give more arguments to legislators demanding that global tech giant should have Russian offices.